ineiti/cybermind_go/ARCHITECTURE.md

 hooks to check what data did change between two different devices and what needs to be updated.
 The timeline can be queried for changes in the tree.

+## Device

+The Device node represents one physical device: a computer, a mobile phone, a server.
+A database can contain multiple devices, but only one of these can be an 'active Device'.
+Devices can also be synchronised across databases.

 ## Hooks

 The first hooks in CyMiDB will be the following:
 - File - to add the files of one computer
 - Sync - to sync the data to another computer

+Hooks are linked to one or more devices where they run.
+Only hooks that are linked to the active device will be active.

 ## UI